mdavids/rfc/content/draft-davids-forsalereg-15.md

 TXT | \_for-sale | <this memo>
 Table: Entry for the "Underscored and Globally Scoped DNS Node Names" registry

-## Creation of a Sub-registry
+## Creation of a Sub-registry {#ianasubreg}

-A sub-registry is to be created, called "ForSaleReg".
+A sub-registry is to be created, called "The "_for-sale" Underscored and Globally Scoped DNS Node Name".

 The change controller for this sub-registry will be the Independent Submissions Editor.